JuliaLang/www.julialang.org/jsoc/gsoc/gnn.md

 **Expected outcome**: A large collection of graph datasets easily available to the Julia ecosystem.

-### Supporting heterogeneous graphs
+### Implement layers for heterogeneous graphs

 In some complex networks, the relations expressed by edges can be of different types.
-We need to implement an heterogeneous graph type and define convolutional layers supporting it.
+We currently support this with the `GNNHeteroGraph` type but none of the current graph convolutional layers support heterogeneous graphs as inputs.
+With this project we will implement a few layers for heterographs.

 **Duration**: 350h.